A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Conclusion, Discussion and Limitations

-We introduced \textsc{A-NeSI}: A scalable method for approximate inference of probabilistic neurosymbolic learning.
-Our first experiments demonstrated that \textsc{A-NeSI} scales to exponentially challenging domains without a loss in accuracy. \textsc{A-NeSI} is highly flexible and can be extended to include explanations and hard constraints without loss of performance.
+We introduced \textsc{A-NeSI}, a scalable approximate method for probabilistic neurosymbolic learning.
+We demonstrated that \textsc{A-NeSI} scales to combinatorially challenging tasks without losing accuracy. \textsc{A-NeSI} can be extended to include explanations and hard constraints without loss of performance.